Daphnis4/experimental-protocol/README.md

 # experimental-protocol
-Code for a Posner-type protocol
+Coding for a Posner-type protocol
 Daphne here, this is my test commit!